loz-hurst/cpp-finance-materials-new/lesson-14/index.md

 ## Dynamic Polymorphism

 In C++ we think of dynamic polymorphism as occurring when the same method call can have different behaviour.
-This is realised through `virtual` methods in base classes that are overridden by sub-classes.
+This is realised through virtual methods in base classes that are overridden by sub-classes.

 The base class is said to provide an *interface*.
 That is, a common set of methods for interacting with any object derived from that class (i.e. anything that *is-a* that type).
 {: .callout .terminology}

-Recall from last lesson that `virtual` method do not have to be implemented in the base class, in which case the base class is "abstract".
+Recall from last lesson that virtual method do not have to be implemented in the base class, in which case the base class is "abstract".

-The derived class an provide a specialised version of a `virtual` method that overrides what is in the base class.
+The derived class an provide a specialised version of a virtual method that overrides what is in the base class.

 A derived class that provides a version of a purely virtual method in its base class is said to *implement* that method.
 {: .callout .terminology}

 This is one of the most important ideas and aspects of object-orientated programming: One interface, multiple implementations.

+### Types

+As you are very familiar with by now, C++ requires every name (variable, function, etc.) we create to have a type.
+In the case of a reference, it actually has two: a *static* type and a *dynamic* type.
+They may be the same or different.

+The *static* type of a reference is the type specified when it is declared.
+For example, `MyClass & cls1` declares a reference called cls1 with a static type of MyClass.
+{: .callout .terminology}

+The *dynamic* type of a reference is the type of the object being referred to, when a reference refers to something valid.
+For example, `MyOtherClass cls2; MyClass & cls1 {cls2};` declares cls2 as a MyOtherClass and a reference called cls1 to it (assuming MyOtherClass is derived from MyClass).  cls1 still has a static type of MyClass but a dynamic type of MyOtherClass.
+{: .callout .terminology}